Marvel's Spider-Man 2: Sales

 Marvel's Spider-Man 2 sold over 2.5 million units in the first 24 hours of release, making it the fastest-selling PlayStation Studios game using the first 24 hours as the metric, and over five million units within 11 days.
 In the United Kingdom, it was the best-selling retail game during its week of release, becoming the fourth-biggest physical launch of the year.
 It was also the fourth best-selling video game in the US in 2023.
 As of February 4, 2024, the game has sold ten million units.
 As of April 20, 2024, the game sold over 11 million units.

 Accolades

-Time placed the game third on its list of the best games of 2023.
+Marvel's Spider-Man 2 was featured in many lists of the best games of 2023.
+Both Push Square and Eurogamer picked it as their 2023 Game of the Year.
+Time, Game Informer and The Guardian placed the game third on their lists of the best games of 2023.
 Both GamesRadar+ and Empire placed the game fourth on their lists of the best games of 2023.
-The game won as IGN's Game of the Year (by readers' choice) and several awards (including PS5 Game of the Year) at the PlayStation Blog Awards.
+Both The Ringer and Forbes placed it fifth on their lists.
+The Escapist also put it among the best PS5 games and the best Action-Adventure games of 2023.
+The game won as IGN's Game of the Year (by readers' choice) and as PS5 Game of the Year (including other accolades) at the PlayStation Blog Awards.